Hana Kimura: Appearance on Terrace House and other ventures

 Kimura joined the reality television series Terrace House: Tokyo 2019–2020 in September 2019, appearing on the show until her death.
-One episode filmed in early January 2020 showed Kimura involved in a verbal conflict with her housemate, Kai Edward Kobayashi, for damaging her wrestling attire.
-After the episode aired in March 2020, her actions drew criticism, name calling and racist abuse from social media users, sending her into depression.
+One episode filmed in early January 2020 showed Kimura involved in a verbal conflict with her housemate, Kai Edward Kobayashi, for damaging her wrestling attire; after the episode aired in March 2020, her actions drew criticism, name calling, and racist cyberbullying from social media users, sending her into depression.
 The release of new Terrace House episodes was suspended as a result of Kimura's death, and Fuji TV later cancelled the season.

 Before her death, Kimura was set to co-star with Ena Fujita in the music video for the musician's June 2020 single "Dead Stroke" and Lalo the Don's "Til The Break of Don", recorded before the COVID-19 pandemic and uploaded on YouTube on May 20, 2021.

-Personal life

-Kimura was a daughter of Kyoko Kimura, who is also a professional wrestler.
-Before she was one year old, she was separated from her father.
-While the identity of Hana Kimura's biological father is not publicly known, Kyoko Kimura has mentioned in interviews that he is an Indonesian national and because of this, Hana Kimura was referred to as Indonesian-Japanese.
-She was bullied as a child because of her mixed ethnic heritage.